CBC News: History

 The first CBC newscast was a bilingual radio report on November 2, 1936.
 The CBC News Service was inaugurated during World War II on January 1, 1941, when Dan McArthur, chief news editor, had Wells Ritchie prepare for the announcer Charles Jennings a national report at 8:00 pm.
 Previously, CBC relied on The Canadian Press to provide it with wire copy for its news bulletins.
 Readers who followed Jennings were Lorne Greene, Frank Herbert and Earl Cameron.
 CBC News Roundup (French counterpart: La revue de l'actualité) started on August 16, 1943, at 7:45 pm, being replaced by The World at Six on October 31, 1966.

 On English-language television the first newscast, part of CBC Newsmagazine, was given on September 8, 1952, on CBLT (Toronto), the only English station then telecasting.
 Later that year CBC National News was introduced (anchors: Larry Henderson, Earl Cameron, Stanley Burke), then changing its name to The National in 1970.
+In 1989, the CBC launched its cable television news network, CBC Newsworld, now known as CBC News Network.

 The CBC began delivering news online in 1996 via the Newsworld Online website.
 The CBC News Online site launched in 1998.
 In 2017, CBC News relaunched its flagship newscast, The National, with four co-anchors based in Toronto, Ottawa and Vancouver and later two anchors Monday through Thursday and a single anchor on Friday and Sunday.